Welcome to today's edition of the Rush 24-7 podcast.

 No, I kid you not.

-I didn't get to it on my own program.
+And I did feel like a fool, I didn't get to it on my own program.

-The federal government calculates the deficit in a way that makes the number smaller than if standard accounting rules were followed, and we're talking smaller in trillions.
+The federal government calculates the deficit in a way that makes the number smaller than if standard accounting rules were followed.

 But the interesting point of this story is if you confiscate all income of the typical American household, you would balance the budget for one year.

-Now, put this in perspective.
+Now, I put this in perspective.

-Median family incomes, $49,000.
+Median family income is $49,000.

-Under the proper accounting practices.
+Under the proper accounting practices, well, forget the accounting practices.

-You send every dollar every household earns to Washington, and you'd balance the budget for one year.
+You send every dollar every household earns to Washington and you'd balance the budget for one year.

-You would not reduce the national debt.
+Just one year, you would not reduce the national debt.

 You would just balance the budget for one year if you confiscate everybody's income.